anirul/Frame/README.md

-# ShaderGL
+# Frame

-Simple shader GL example.
+3D engine example it use OpenGL and soon it will be using Vulkan.
 It take models in obj forms and images that can be read by stb (jpg, png, hdr,...).

 ## Install